 The condensate discharge pipe MUST NOT RISE at any point along its length.
-There MUST be a fall of AT LEAST 2.5° (50mm per metre) along the entire run.
+There MUST be a fall of AT LEAST 2.5° (50mm per metre) along the entire run EXCEPT when employing a suitable condensate pump in basement and cellar or similar applications.